Amirka-Kh/researchNiamti/THESIS.md

 #### Linking Productivity Metrics with Project Estimation

-One of the key goals of this research is to establish a clear connection between productivity metrics and project estimation.
-Productivity metrics, such as task completion rates and code churn, have traditionally been treated separately from project estimation, but our research aims to show that these two areas are closely linked.
-A highly productive team is likely to meet deadlines more consistently and avoid cost overruns, while teams with low productivity may struggle to deliver on time.
-By using a combination of code metrics, satisfaction data, and team collaboration metrics, we can develop a more accurate model for predicting project success and estimating project costs.
+This research aims to explore how software development team productivity impacts project estimation accuracy.
+Factors like task completion rates, code churn, and team collaboration metrics are often studied separately from project estimation.
+However, this research investigates the potential connections between these domains.
+The preliminary objective is to identify productivity-related factors that influence labor costs and, consequently, the reliability of project estimations.
+This exploratory study will provide foundational insights without proposing new tools or frameworks, maintaining a focused scope in line with the study’s goals.

 #### Defining Useful Metrics for Productivity and Project Estimation